metridoc-archives/metridoc-job-illiad/README.md

 no releases yet
 ```

-After you have installed the job run `mdoc list-jobs` and `mdoc help illiad` to get usage.
+After you have installed the job run `mdoc list-jobs` to make sure it installed correctly and `mdoc help illiad` to get
+usage info.

 #### Setting up the DataSource